 Select the Upload button and wait while the file is uploaded to the Alfresco server.
-A message will appear confirming the upload and then we can click the Next button.
+A message will appear confirming the upload and then click the OK button.

-We will get taken to the next step in the wizard, which has the same options as we completed for creating the content within the browser earlier.
-On finishing the wizard, we will be returned to the Drafts space, but there will be two new documents: the PDF and the text version of it.
+If the 'Modify all properties when this dialog closes' checkbox is checked we will get taken to the modify properties dialog, which has the same options as we completed for creating the content within the browser earlier.
+On clicking the OK button, we will be returned to the Drafts space, but there will be two new documents: the PDF and the text version of it.